tiffany-TIFF/Student-Scholarship-System/README.md

 4. Type in this to run the server ```node server ```
 5. On your preferred browser go to http://localhost:3000/login.html.

-The usernames and passwords for the users:
+The usernames and passwords for the users
-Co-ordinator
+1. Co-ordinator
 username: Admin
 password: AdminPass
-Professor
+2. Professor
 username: profUser
 password: profPass
-Student
+3. Student
 username: TestUser
 password: TestPass